Blazing Angels 2: Secret Missions of WWII: Plot

 The game begins with the player taking control of Captain Robinson (the protagonist) during an airshow sometime after World War II.
 After performing several stunts, Robinson begins to narrate the events of his squadron.
 The game immediately flashbacks to a German attack on an RAF airfield, which the player must defend against.
 Robinson's first squadron mate, Teach, is introduced here.
 The two then fly to France and drop off an Allied agent, Marguerite, on a train.
 They then proceed to destroy numerous ground and air units before leaving.
 The two then link up with a carrier, the HMS Illustrious, about to launch an attack on the Italian fleet at Taranto.
 During the attack, Robinson manages to convince an old acquaintance of his, Milo, to join the squad.
 The squadron is completed when they fly to Cairo and receive a fighter jockey named Thorpe.

-The four pilots repel a massive bombing wave and subsequent aerial assault.
-They then destroy a German Zeppelin attempting to sneak away.
-During the interrogation of a downed pilot, Robinson finds out that Marguerite's cover has been blown.
-In Paris, Marguerite discovers this also through a childhood friend of hers, Max, who is also a German officer.
+The four pilots repel a massive bombing wave and subsequent aerial assault. additionally, they destroy a German Zeppelin attempting to sneak away.
+While interrogating a downed pilot, Robinson finds out that Marguerite's cover has been blown.
+In Paris, Marguerite discovers this also through a childhood friend of hers, Max, who is also a German officer and pilot.
 While Marguerite stole some documents from the garrison, Robinson, flying alone, stealthily shot down several German fighters.
 When Marguerite was exposed, he eliminated roadblocks and attackers until she abandoned the car on the Champs-Élysées.
 Robinson landed next to her, and flew her out of Paris.
-The squadron reformed in Russia, where they assist in the capture of a German airbase.
-Robinson and Teach land and steal a German bomber in order to capture its bombsite.
+The squadron reformed in Russia, where they assist the Russians in capturing a German airbase.
+Robinson and Teach land and steal a advanced German bomber in order to capture its bombsite.
 While exfiltrating they bombed two bridges in order to cover the escape of Marguerite and the Russian ground troops.

-The bomber is flown to Sweden, where Robinson and Milo tested a new defensive weapon.
-While testing, they received a radio transmission from Marguerite and discover that her submarine was attacked and is badly damaged.
+The bomber is flown to Sweden, where Robinson and Milo tested a new British defensive weapon, a flash blinder designed to blind pilots.
+While testing the weapon, they received a radio transmission from Marguerite and discover that her submarine was attacked and is badly damaged.
 While Milo flew back to notify the other pilots, Robinson located the sub by tracking its transmissions.
-German fighters soon arrived, though, forcing Robinson to lure them away from the sub and through the icebergs, where he would blind them with his defensive weapon and let them crash.
-Eventually, the rest of the squadron arrived and assisted in the downing of the remaining fighters.
-The squadron was then ordered to Moscow in order to help defend it against an impending attack.
+German fighters soon arrived, though, forcing Robinson to lure them away from the sub and through the icebergs, where he would blind the pilots and cause the fighters to crash.
+Eventually, the rest of the squadron arrived and assisted in the downing of the remaining fighters while a merchant ship arrived to pick up Marguerite.
+The squadron was then ordered to Moscow in order to help defend it against an impending German attack.
 The squadron helped shoot down German bombers, destroy advancing armor, and direct Katyusha rocket barrages.
-Soon after, they discovered a massive "Dora gun" protected by an armored dome.
+Soon after, they discovered a massive "Dora gun" protected by an armored dome and various flack guns.
 When the gun fired, the pilots fired through the open doors and destroyed the gun.